AnnMey/How-to-organise-a-funeral-in-Poland/index.md

 **Notes to self:**
-- sequence diagram of the whole process
+- sequence diagram of the whole process?

+- who can organize the funeral
 - all the offices and documents

 - cremation